 For training materials, please visit the Cochrane Library Training Hub, which will include videos, webinar sessions, recorded webinars, and other resources.
 Simply complete the one-time sign up, and you will have access to this regularly updated Training Hub for free.
 Sign up to the latest training webinars for instant access to the new features and enhancements.

-CPD Online (for EPUT doctors only)
+eLearning Hub (formerly CPD Online) (for EPUT doctors only)

 CPD Online is the learning resource for mental health professionals from the Royal College of Psychiatrists.
 This self-teaching and online learning resource offers a wealth of online learning modules and podcasts covering a vast range of topics.
 It provides a flexible, interactive way of keeping up to date with progress in mental health, and complements the College's other long-established CPD activities such as Advances in Psychiatric Treatment.